3TH3R3AL/ndcontrolllercode/notes.md

 3. Caen 3
 4. MHV4

-- Labview mhv4 1 channel
+- Visual for waiting for mhv4 and stuff
-- Labview caen 4 channels
-- Labview caen1 0-2 should be disabled
+- Remove debug stuff
+- Two buttons, one for each detector
+- Logging to files, so can go back and see stuff. with time
-- Email manoel about visit, friday.
+- Email about aug 1 potent
+- NO meet next week (25)